nathancharlesjones/Comparison-of-OOP-techniques-in-C/docs/design_notebook.md

     - `void *` to container (like Linux LL but using a pointer to container, rather than the `container_of` macro)
 - Other factors to consider
     - Macros vs functions
+        -
     - Static vs dynamic memory allocation
+        - If struct has a known size/type, use internal memory pool
+        - If unknown size/type, use an external memory pool and give the constructor either a pointer to the data or a delegate for creating/returning data
+        - Or reimplement malloc (heavyweight solution)
     - Single-instance vs multiple-instance module
     - Which implementations offer type-checking?